Dear readers of ADxS.org, please forgive the disruption.

 * Stress-induced cortisol release leads to overstimulation of dopamine D1 receptors in the PFC.
 This has been associated with impaired PFC function and deficits in working memory.59

-* Glucocorticoids regulate dopamine release in the PFC and ventral tegmentum (VTA, one of the major brain regions of dopamine production) via glucocorticoid receptors (GRs) in the PFC (rather than the VTA) and alter the firing of dopaminergic projections.59
+* Glucocorticoids regulate dopamine release in the PFC and the ventral tegmentum (VTA, one of the most important brain regions for dopamine production) via glucocorticoid receptors (GR) in the PFC (and not in the VTA) and alter the firing of dopaminergic projections.59

 * Cortisol activates the mesocorticolimbic dopaminergic system63

-Cortisol blocks catecholamine transporters in the PFC on glial cells outside the synapses, which cause the removal of excess dopamine and noradrenaline from the cells.
-If this removal fails, this increases dopamine and norepinephrine levels in the cells and thus their effect.
-Increased levels of norepinephrine in the PFC impair its function.59
+In the PFC, cortisol blocks catecholamine transporters on glial cells outside the synapses, which cause the removal of excess dopamine and noradrenaline from the cells.
+If this removal fails, this increases the dopamine and noradrenaline levels in the cells and thus their effect.
+Increased noradrenaline levels in the PFC impair the function of the PFC.59

 3.2.1.3.
 Cortisol activates serotonin